 Telling stories of professional experience can be a powerful form of development for teachers and teacher educators.
 It can help teachers to understand and make more informed decisions about their classroom practices.
 Teacher knowledge involves the interaction of theory with beliefs and experience, primarily about the daily reality of teachers’ lives, and does not, in the main, comprise the knowledge in academic texts, which for many teachers seems to have little relation to their teaching.
 Setting up teachers’ conversation or storytelling groups can provide the space, time and support for teachers to consider and present a shaped version of their classroom experiences.
 Such groups also function to build strong teacher communities or networks, raising commitment to teaching quality, and thus benefiting not only individual teachers but their educational institutions.

-In this talk I will sketch out the background to storytelling for teacher and teacher educator development, including clarifying the role of narrative in learning.
-I will illustrate how teachers and educators can create a collaborative learning space that links personal experiences of teaching and training to the realm of public knowledge.
-We will briefly survey ways of focusing teachers’ professional stories, for example thematising storytelling sessions, reframing stories and comparing the story of a feature film or novel in which the hero or heroine is a teacher with one’s own teaching story.
+In this talk, Briony sketches out the background to storytelling for teacher and teacher educator development, including clarifying the role of narrative in learning.
+She illustrates how teachers and educators can create a collaborative learning space that links personal experiences of teaching and training to the realm of public knowledge.
+She briefly surveys ways of focusing teachers’ professional stories, for example thematising storytelling sessions, reframing stories and comparing the story of a feature film or novel in which the hero or heroine is a teacher with one’s own teaching story.

 About the speaker: